 Through the NSF NEWT Center, R-STEM brings rising 11th- to 12th-grade students interested in engineering and science disciplines, especially environmental engineering) to Rice to participate in a full-day, six-week paid laboratory internship.

-Finally, the Maker Meet-ups program brings K-12 students to the Rice campus to teach them how to build and create using new technologies.
+Finally, our Saturday STEM academies bring K-12 students to the Rice campus for free STEM enrichment.
 In addition, R-STEM offers Campus Lab Tours to K-12 students so that they can see the 3D visualization lab, wet labs, and engineering labs.

 Assistance for faculty and researchers with “broader impacts” projects

 R-STEM helps faculty develop their ideas for “broader impacts” projects and see how these projects might fit into existing, well-established programs.
 To this end, R-STEM facilitates collaborations between the Rice scientific community and K-12 teachers, schools, and/or school districts.
 Specifically, R-STEM helps faculty identify potential K-12 education and outreach partners, market K-12 outreach programs to teachers and students, and recruit and select participants.
-In addition, R-STEM coordinates research and laboratory safety training for all program participants before their active involvement in research at Rice, helps faculty select the appropriate survey instruments and tests to assess the success of their K-12 education and outreach programs, and prepares quantitative and qualitative program evaluations and formative and summative program reports.
+In addition, R-STEM coordinates research and laboratory safety training for all program participants before their active involvement in research at Rice.

 Source: Rice University Office of STEM Engagement (http://www.rstem.rice.edu/).